lira-centre/IDEAL/README.md

  This repository is the implementation of the paper "IDEAL: Interpretable-by-design deep learning algorithms".

-The proposed IDEAL IDEAL (Interpretable-by-design DEep learning ALgorithms) tackles the problem of interpretable transfer learning by recasting the standard supervised classification problem into a function of similarity to a set of prototypes derived from the training data.
+The proposed IDEAL (Interpretable-by-design DEep learning ALgorithms) tackles the problem of interpretable transfer learning by recasting the standard supervised classification problem into a function of similarity to a set of prototypes derived from the training data.

-## Archeticture Comparison
+## Architecture Comparison

 Difference between (a) a standard deep-learning model, and (b) the proposed prototype-based approach, IDEAL.
 Dataset credit: CIFAR-10